4: Mendelian Genetics

 Drag one of the choices below:

-- D. Yields offspring with 50% homozygous dominant and 50% heterozygous genotypes
+- F. Yields offspring with 50% homozygous dominant and 50% heterozygous genotypes

-Click to show Identification of Mendelian Cross Generations example problem
+Click to show Identifying Mendelian Cross Generations example problem

-Which one of the following Mendelian crosses and generational stages correspond to the description 'the second generation produced when F1 generation individuals are self-crossed or fertilized with each other'.
+Which one of the following Mendelian crosses and generational stages correspond to the description 'this generation includes two true-breeding individuals with different traits in a hybrid cross'.

-Click to show Mendel's Foundational Principles of Genetics example problem
+Click to show Identifying Mendel's Foundational Principles example problem

-Which one of the following Mendel's Foundational Principles of Genetics correspond to the description 'During the creation of gametes, each parent contributes a single allele for each characteristic.'.
+Which one of the following Mendel's Foundational Principles of Genetics correspond to the description 'Inheritance patterns for one trait do NOT interfere with those of another trait.'.

-Click to show Mendelian Genetics Terms Identification example problem
+Click to show Identifying Mendelian Genetics Terms example problem

-Which one of the following Mendelian genetics terms correspond to the definition 'a haploid reproductive cell having the half number of chromosomes'.
+Which one of the following Mendelian genetics terms correspond to the definition 'possession of a pair of identical alleles'.

-Click to show Monohybrid Cross Genotype Problem Solving example problem
+Click to show Identifying Monohybrid Cross Genotype Outcomes example problem

-Which one of the following parental genotypes in monohybrid crosses correspond to the description of the progeny 'Half of the offspring display the recessive phenotype'.
+Which one of the following parental genotypes in monohybrid crosses correspond to the description of the progeny 'All offspring have the same dominant genotype and phenotype'.